Transnational Mobility in Schools – a research and development project

 The main research question

 In the project TraMiS (“Transnational mobility in schools”), the following question is posed: how can schools deal effectively and innovatively with mobility, especially in times when students may not stay for their whole educational trajectory in one country or system.
 Reasons include a planned stay of limited duration or a threat of deportation.
+The research and development project was finalised in 2021.

 This project, funded by the German ministry of Education and Research and conducted in collaboration with the German Teachers’ Union and the Freudenberg Foundation, is designed as research and development in partnership with schools, not simply research about schools.
 12 German schools that stand out for strong commitment to their students’ success and innovative approaches are partners in the project.